 How condensing boilers work

 Using a boiler for your central heating, you have two pipes, the flow and the return.
 The flow is the pipe heading out of the boiler, which is used to heat your radiators.
-The flow pipe has passed through the boiler’s main heat exchanger and is heated via the burning of fuel.
+The flow pipe has passed through the boiler’s main heat exchanger and is heated via fuel burning.
 This is effectively the same for all boiler types.

 The return pipe is the pipe that comes back in from your radiators.
 This water will be warm but not as hot as the flow, as some heat is released into your rooms, via radiators, to heat them.
 In a condensing boiler, the return pipe enters a secondary heat exchanger, which has the job of capturing heat from the waste gasses in the flue.